fdefelici/react-bootstrap-combobox/README.md

 ![Autocomplete ShowCase](example/src/images/showcase_autocomplete.png)

 # Constraints
-This component is based on React and Bootstrap (only css part), so in your project you must have these dependencies.
+The library is based on React and Bootstrap (only css part), so in your project you must have these dependencies.
 It's suggested to adopt the following versions:
 * react >= 15.0.0
 * bootstrap >= 3.3.0 and < 4.0.0

+> Making the library compliant with Bootstrap 4.x is planned.
+Check-out the [milestone](https://github.com/fdefelici/react-bootstrap-combobox/milestone/11).

 # Installation
 Import the npm library as usual: